coleifer/peewee/docs/peewee/playhouse.rst

--H        host to connect to                  -H remote.db.server -p        port to connect on                  -p 9001 -u        database user                       -u postgres -P        database password                   -P secret -s        schema                              -s public -t        tables to generate                  -t tweet,users,relationships -v        generate models for VIEWs           (no argument)
+-H        host to connect to                  -H remote.db.server -p        port to connect on                  -p 9001 -u        database user                       -u postgres -P        database password                   -P (will be prompted for password) -s        schema                              -s public -t        tables to generate                  -t tweet,users,relationships -v        generate models for VIEWs           (no argument)